-With Hummingbird, Google continues to respond to the ever increasing sophistication of their online users, and the new algorithm is designed to make the Google experience more interactive for its users.
+With Hummingbird, Google continues to respond to the ever-increasing sophistication of its online users, and the new algorithm is designed to make the Google experience more interactive for its users.

 Hummingbird is one more indication that Google, and other search engines, are going to continue to become "smarter" and more intuitive.
 Let's dive into some specifics.

 Hummingbird – Speed and Precision

 Over the last month, Google quietly rolled out Hummingbird with little or no fanfare.
 That should not be taken as an indication that Google sees Hummingbird as a minor change to their search engine algorithm.
 Just the opposite.

 With Hummingbird, Google hopes to significantly alter the way users interact with their search engine.
 All search engines seek to provide relevant search results quickly and efficiently.
 Google is working toward a new level of speed and precision in its search results.

 What Makes Hummingbird So Different?

 Google, like all search engines, is constantly striving to make search results more relevant.
 As online users become more sophisticated, so do their search queries.

 People are now asking questions of their search engines, and are not simply typing in a few keywords and phrases.
 Hummingbird can interpret these questions with more intelligent search results.

 The rise of mobile devices has led to a conversational approach to online searches.